mnagaso/Lasif_on_docker/README.md

 Then start the lasif server
 `lasif serve --open_to_outside`

 Ctrl+click the indicated url or directly putting `127.0.0.1:8008` on the url space of your web browser, will open the LASIF server GUI.

+### mounted directory
+The directory where containing the docker-compose.yml file is mounted as `/workspace` in the docker container.
+Only the creation/modification/suppression on the mounted directory and subdirectries will be reflected in the host environment.